Tenoke/jekyll-blog/_posts/2020-01-19-bad-search.markdown

 <div style="text-align: center;"><img class="img-fluid"  src='/static/gsearch1.png'></div>
 <br>

 This is a query for checking out what reddit thinks in regards to buying a phone, while specifying to only get results from the last month.
-Pretty simple I guess, yet **none** of the results achieved, and **none** of them are actually from the last month, despite Google lying that they are.
+Pretty simple I guess, yet **none** of the results achieved that goal, and **none** of them are actually from the last month, despite Google lying that they are.
 Let’s quickly go through them one by one.

 1. ‘Best place to by a cheap new smartphone?’ from r/Berlin - this is about where to buy a phone, but I live in Berlin, so maybe it makes some sense as a top result… except the post is actually from **6! years ago**.